-Happy Year!
+Happy New Year!
 It's time to make your New Year's resolutions.
-Most resolutions are so cumbersome. they impossible to keep.
-A simple resolution to make and keep is to review your estate plan.
-Reviewing your estate plan ensures that your plan remains current and consistent with your wishes.
+Set yourself up for success with a resolution that is easy to keep.

-New
+Reviewing your estate plan is a simple resolution to keep that ensures your estate plan remains current and consistent with your wishes.

-Plan basics
+You do have a plan, right?

-In order to review your estate plan, it is first necessary to have a plan in place to review.
-If you have not already established a basic estate plan, including a Last Will and Testament, Durable Power Attorney, Health Care Proxy and Homestead Declaration, there is no time like the present to take action.
+In order to review your estate plan, it is first necessary to have a plan in place.
+If you have not already established a basic estate plan, including a Last Will and Testament, Durable Power of Attorney, Health Care Proxy, and Homestead Declaration, there is no time like the present to establish your plan.
 Establishing a plan is not difficult, nor is it as expensive as you may think.